By Stephanie Younger •

 “Tuesday, June 2nd is meant to intentionally disrupt the work week.
 Monday suggests a long weekend and we can’t wait until Friday for change.
 It is a day to take a beat for an honest, reflective and productive conversation about what actions we need to collectively take to support the Black community.”#TheShowMustBePaused

 Instead of actively disrupting the systems that allow Black people to be murdered by the state, white liberals disrupt our grief, by tokenizing Black women, and demanding that we “educate them.”
-On top of white liberals using me as an accessory so they can feel good about themselves for “including a Black girl,” white liberals insulted my intelligence by assuring me that they don’t need to put in anymore effort than they already have to be anti-racist.
-Those who have done so have been disingenuous to the resources that are available to them in plain sight.
+On top of white liberals using me as an accessory so they can feel good about themselves for “including a Black girl,” white liberals insulted my intelligence by assuring me that they don’t need to put in anymore effort than they think they already have to be anti-racist—doing so while being disingenuous to the resources that are available to them in plain sight.
 More often than ever, I’ve personally been asked to do intellectual and emotional labor for stuff that white liberals can search on Google.
-When white liberals who depend on every Black woman they come across to “educate” them how to not oppress us, they show that they view individual Black women as a spokesperson for our race.
-Black women are not “teachable moments,” and we especially deserve so much better than being used as self-serving accessories for organizations to appear “more diverse,” and for the white liberals who those organizations to feel as though they are “the exception.”
+When white liberals who depend on every Black woman they come across to “educate” them how to not oppress us, they show that they view individual Black women as a spokesperson for our communities.
+Black women are not “teachable moments,” and we especially deserve so much better than being used as self-serving accessories for organizations to appear “more diverse,” and for the white liberals who feel as though they are “the exception.”

 White liberals have co-opted anti-racism in a way that is palatable and self-serving, which is an obstacle to our liberation.
 Despite white liberals’ certainty that they are somehow “the exception,” basing it on their claims that they “have Black friends” and “vote blue,” we should not give them the agency to shut down our callings to act on their claims that they practice anti-racism.
 White liberals patting themselves on the back for saying “racism is wrong,” and thinking to themselves, “that’s enough activism for today” after posting a Black square will not deter us from fighting for our liberation.